 Norma Jacqueline Gregory (MA, BA, PGCE, PG Cert.)

 Norma has made important contributions to heritage and media: from print and broadcast media production, new publications, touring exhibitions, new artwork commissions, displays and memorials, Norma Gregory has also conducted many talks and presentations to enhance public knowledge regarding the inclusion and celebration of African history into mainstream settings.

-Through her social enterprise, Nottingham News Centre CIC, founded in 2013, she regularly sponsors and supports events and activities that promote heritage, education, achievement, inclusion and equality (EDI) for all.
+Through her social enterprise, Norma regularly sponsors and supports events and activities that promote diverse heritage education, equality diversity and inclusion (EDI) for all.

 Diverse heritage achievements & contributions to knowledge